 The World Showcase is well done and fun to explore.
 We also loved seeing the character topiaries and flower displays for the Epcot International Flower and Garden Festival.
 Overall, we had a wonderful time at Epcot, and as it was also our last evening, it turned out to be a great way to end a memorable family holiday in Orlando.

 Tip: Check Walt Disney World EPCOT for the latest information on special events and festivals, including the annual Food and Wine Festival and Festival of the Holidays.

 San Angel Inn Restaurante

-Visiting Epcot with Preschoolers
+Visiting EPCOT with Preschoolers

-I originally thought EPCOT was a park geared mainly to older children and adults.
-During this visit, however, I found there is plenty for younger children to enjoy too.
-Highlights visiting Epcot with preschoolers were the Character Spot with Mickey and Friends, the Spaceship Earth ride and exploring the World Showcase.
+I originally thought EPCOT was a park geared mainly to older children and adults, however, I found that there is plenty for younger children to enjoy too.
+Highlights from visiting EPCOT with preschoolers were the Character Spot with Mickey and Friends, the Spaceship Earth ride and exploring the World Showcase.

 Pin for Later – Visiting Epcot with Preschoolers